csci338/fall2025/pages/_assignments/project02-06-enhanced-ui.md

 {:.info}
 > ### <i class="fa-regular fa-circle-check"></i> Before you move on
-> Verify your `Todos.jsx` component is created and imported in `App.jsx`.
-You'll test it after Docker is set up (see Docker Configuration section).
+> * Verify your `Todos.jsx` component is created and imported in `App.jsx`.
+> * **Test it now:** Make sure your Docker containers are running (`docker-compose up -d`), then visit http://localhost:5173.
+You should see any existing todos displayed in the list.
+If you don't have any todos yet, that's okay - you'll create some in the next section.

 ## 2. Build the CREATE Feature (Add New Todos)